 The holder of the Special Use Permit shall periodically inspect and at all times maintain the permitted Tower in compliance with this Law and all conditions of the Special Sue Permit, including but not limited to items of structural integrity, corrosion protection, visual appearance, lighting, RF emissions, security, and grounding.

-The holder of the Special Sue Permit shall annually provide documentation to the Town that NIER levels at the site are within the threshold levels adopted by the FCC.
+The holder of the Special Use Permit shall at the time of recertification provide documentation to the Town that NIER levels at the site are within the threshold levels adopted by the FCC.

 Section 24.
 Liability Insurance.